Drift velocity of edge magnetoplasmons due to magnetic edge channels: Introduction

 In this paper, we develop the fully quantum theory of drift velocity of edge magnetoplasmons, which starts from the analysis of electron states near the hard edge of 2DEG in magnetic field (magnetic edge channels), presented in Sec.~\ref{Sec_Edge}.
 As shown schematically in Fig.~\ref{Fig_picture}, perturbations of a local Fermi level near the edge during magnetoplasma oscillations induce the linear responses of oscillating charge and current densities, which are also confined to the edge on a scale of magnetic length.
-The drift velocity $v_\mathrm{dr}$ arises in our theory as the joint characteristic of charge and density responses of the magnetic edge channels, and we derive the analytical expression for it.
+The drift velocity $v_\mathrm{dr}$ arises in our theory as the joint characteristic of charge and density responses of the magnetic edge channels, and we derive the analytical expression for it as harmonic mean of group velocities of those edge states which cross the Fermi level.
 The additional current and density responses of the edge channels, which should be taken into account together with the bulk response of 2DEG, give rise to additional terms in equations describing the edge magnetoplasmons.
 Solving these equations analytically using the Wiener-Hopf method in Sec.~\ref{Sec_WH}, we show that the edge response effectively enhances the bulk Hall conductivity of 2DEG and thus increases the total magnetoplasmon velocity.
 In Sec.~\ref{Sec_calc} we present calculations of the edge magnetoplasmon dispersion and analyze its long-wavelength limit.
 We show that in this limit $v_\mathrm{dr}$ is approximately added to the magnetoplasmon velocity obtained without taking into account the edge response.
 Moreover, in the limit of large number of occupied Landau levels, $v_\mathrm{dr}$ tends to the average velocity of electron spiraling motion in the effective confining electric field superimposed on the magnetic field.
-These quasiclassical results agree with the conventional classical picture, but here we obtain them from the first principles.
-Sec.~\ref{Sec_concl} is devoted to conclusions.
+These results agree with the conventional classical picture, but here we obtain them from the first principles.
+Sec.~\ref{Sec_concl} is devoted to conclusions, and Appendix~\ref{Appendix_A} provides details about quasiclassical calculations of the drift velocity.